 So now Jesus - by his Word - gives the Spirit to the whole group of them.
 "He breathed on them and said, 'Receive the Holy Spirit'."
 This is the first key.
 It's the key to understand what the life, death, and resurrection of Jesus are all about.
 It's the key to believe and trust in what Jesus accomplished and so live in his peace.
 And it's the key to opening the entire Scripture, which can only be understood in light of the person and work of Jesus the Savior.
 Without this key the Bible is a closed book.
-It might as well be written in code.
+It might as well be written in secret code.
 It cannot be properly understood apart from the knowledge of Jesus and the work of the Holy Spirit.

-And having turned over that key to his disciples, Jesus immediately proceeds to give them the other.
-Jesus said, "If you forgive the sins of anyone, they are forgiven; if you withhold forgiveness from anyone, it is withheld."
+Having turned over that key to his disciples, Jesus immediately gives them the other.
+He says, "If you forgive the sins of anyone, they are forgiven; if you withhold forgiveness from anyone, it is withheld."
 This is the key to loose people from their sins or, alternately, to bind people to their sins if they refuse to acknowledge their sins or repent of them.
-The basic idea is this: because of our sin, all human kind is locked up.
+The basic idea is this: because of our sin all human kind is locked up.
 We are bound to our sins.
-They cling to us.
-And by our natural powers, there's no escape from them.
-No amount of water or soap can remove their filth and stain.
+We are chained to them.
+By our natural powers, there's no escape from them.
 These sins eventually lead to death - another form of prison from which there's no escape.
 Its walls are the tomb.
-And unless we are delivered, sin and death lead to the ultimate prison: eternal confinement in hell.
+And unless we are delivered and set free, sin and death lead to the ultimate prison: eternal confinement in hell.

-You know, it's odd: we normally think of "the keys of the kingdom" as the means by which the gates of heaven are opened; but that's not quite right.
-The truth is that when heaven is described in the Bible, its gates are said to be perpetually open.
+You know, it's odd: we normally think of "the keys of the kingdom" as the means by which the gates of heaven are opened; but that's not right.
+The truth is that when the heavenly Jerusalem is described in Scripture, its gates are said to be perpetually open.
 They never close.
 It's sin, death, and hell that keep people shut up and locked in.
 They are the gates of the enemy.
 The second key that Jesus gives his disciples is the key to free people from the enemy.
 They are given the authority to proclaim Christ's forgiveness to those who acknowledge their sins and repent of them.
 And when this forgiveness is proclaimed, sin, death, and hell all lose their power to hold their prisoners.
-They must release them and let them go.
+They must release the captives and let them go.